M-fatimaZohra/GIAIC-Hackathon-Book-RAG-2025/physical-ai-and-humanoid-robotics/rag-chatbot/README.md

 - `GEMINI_API_KEY`: Google Generative AI API key
 - `GEMINI_BASE_URL`: Base URL for Gemini API endpoints

+## Frontend Integration

+The RAG chatbot includes a floating chat button that appears on all pages of the Docusaurus site.
+This button toggles a chat window where users can ask questions about the book content.

+The frontend components are located in the `physical-ai-and-humanoid-robotics/src/components/` directory:
+- `ChatbotButton.tsx` - The floating button component
+- `ChatbotWindow.tsx` - The chat interface component
+- `ChatbotButton.module.css` - Styling for the button
+- `ChatbotWindow.module.css` - Styling for the chat window

+These components are integrated into the Docusaurus layout through the `physical-ai-and-humanoid-robotics/src/theme/Root.tsx` file, which makes them available on all pages.

+## Frontend-Backend Integration

+The frontend chatbot communicates with a deployed backend API at `https://giaic-hackathon-book-rag-2025-production.up.railway.app/api/chat`.
+When a user submits a question:

+1. The frontend sends a POST request to the backend API with the user's message
+2. The backend processes the query using the RAG pipeline (retrieval + generation)
+3. The backend returns a response with optional sources
+4. The frontend displays the response in the chat window

+The integration is documented in detail in [INTEGRATION.md](INTEGRATION.md).

 ## Development

 The project follows a structured development approach using the Spec-Kit Plus methodology: